Beyond the Field-of-View: Enhancing Scene Visibility and Perception with Clip-Recurrent Transformer: Methodology

 According to the observed motion distribution, we consider that the accurate flow prior is important for feature propagation, and thus we propose to incorporate a strong flow completion network that generates a $6-$level shared feature pyramid and makes predictions from level $6$ to $2$ in a coarse-to-fine fashion to output a high-quality flow field.

-Next, we exploit the motion prior to warp the input local frames in the feature space to mitigate the inaccurate flow estimation and frame-level occlusion.
-Specifically, given the feature maps $f_{i}, f_{j} \in \mathbb{R}^{\frac{H}{4} \times \frac{W}{4} \times C}$ of local frames, we have: where $\tilde{f}_{i}$ is the first-order propagation feature and $\mathbf{x}$ is the pixel index.
+Next, we exploit the motion prior in order to warp the input local frames in the feature space to mitigate the inaccurate flow estimation and frame-level occlusion.
+Specifically, given the feature maps $f_{i}, f_{j} \in \mathbb{R}^{\frac{H}{4} \times \frac{W}{4} \times C}$ of local frames, we have:

+where $\tilde{f}_{i}$ is the first-order propagation feature and $\mathbf{x}$ is the pixel index.
 In explicit feature propagation, an important challenge lies in aligning multiple frames.
 Advanced video processing models, such as state-of-the-art video super-resolution transformers~\cite{lin2021fdan,liang2022vrt,chan2022basicvsr++} and frame interpolation networks~\cite{lee2020adacof,ding2021cdfi} are generally equipped with well-designed alignment modules combining optical flow and deformable convolution networks (DCN).
 FlowLens is no exception, as we introduce DCN after the warping layer to sample from diverse spatial locations, the error accumulation caused by flow-guided feature propagation can be further compensated.

-To be concrete, we compute the offset $\mathbf{o}_{i \rightarrow j}$ and the modulation weight $m_{i \rightarrow j}$ of modulated deformable convolution~\cite{zhu2019deformable} based on the flow prediction: where $\mathcal{C}_{off}$ and $\mathcal{C}_{mod}$ are sets of convolutional layers and $\sigma$ represents the Sigmoid activation function.
+More precisely, we compute the offset $\mathbf{o}_{i \rightarrow j}$ and the modulation weight $m_{i \rightarrow j}$ of modulated deformable convolution~\cite{zhu2019deformable} based on the flow prediction:

+where $\mathcal{C}_{off}$ and $\mathcal{C}_{mod}$ are sets of convolutional layers and $\sigma$ represents the Sigmoid activation function.
 We introduce $r_{max}$ as the max compensate residue magnification, which is set to $10$ in all experiments.
-The DCN is then applied as: where $\hat{f}_{i}$ is the second-order propagation feature, $\mathcal{C}_{prop}$ is several stacked convolutional layers, and $\mathcal{D}$ denotes the DCN.
-The above propagation is performed between adjacent local frames in a bidirectional manner.
-We finally apply $\mathcal{C}_{fuse}$ as a $1 {\times} 1$ convolutional layer to adaptively fuse the forward- and backward propagation feature $\hat{f}^{f}_{i},\hat{f}^{b}_{i}$:
+The DCN is then applied as: